resthub/resthub.org/backbone-stack.rst

         });
     });

-A sample template with automatic collection provisionning :
+A sample template with automatic collection provisionning:

 .. code-block:: html